Dangers of a Leaking Overflow Pipe

 Pro Tip: Overflow pipes must be installed correctly from the start.
 A poorly installed pipe could cost you thousands in repairs down the line.

-How to Fix a Leaking Overflow Pipe– Step by Step
+How to Fix a Leaking Overflow Pipe – Step by Step Guide

 Step 1: Find the Source